Stage 1: Marizomib + Bevacizumab in WHO Gr IV GBM; Stage 2: Marizomib Alone; Stage 3: Combination of Marizomib and Bevacizumab

 - Any comorbid condition that confounds the ability to interpret data from the study as judged by the Investigator or Medical Monitor.

-BEV-Specific Concerns (Note: These exclusion criteria apply to the Phase 2 portion of the study even though BEV is not administered so that the patient populations between
+BEV-Specific Concerns (Note: These exclusion criteria apply to the Part 2 Phase 2 portion of the study even though BEV is not administered so that the subject populations among Part 1, Part 2, Part 3, Part 4, and Part 5 are similar):

 - .
 Any prior history of hypertensive crisis or hypertensive encephalopathy.